llamara-ai/llamara-backend/README.md

 The bundled JavaScript SPA will then be part of the build JAR and automatically served by Quarkus on the applications root path.
 LLAMARA backend redirects all 404 requests outside of its own [endpoints](#endpoints) to the index page to allow the SPA's router to take over.

-[LLAMARA Distribution](https://github.com/llamara-ai/llamara-distro) provides a build of LLAMARA backend that includes LLAMARA frontend, making it the easiest way to deploy LLAMARA.
+[LLAMARA Distribution](https://github.com/llamara-ai/llamara-distro) provides a build of LLAMARA backend that includes [LLAMARA Frontend](https://github.com/llamara-ai/llamara-frontend), making it the easiest way to deploy LLAMARA.